Menditect/documentation/docs/application-revision.md

 - Navigate to the "Applications" page to view all Applications that are used in MTA.
 - Select an Application by clicking on the tile.
 - Navigate to "App revisions" to view the Application revisions.
-- Click on <i class="fal fa-info-circle"></i> to view Modules, Entities and Microflows in this revision.
+- Click on "<i class="fal fa-info-circle"></i>" to view Modules, Entities and Microflows in this revision.

 ### Add an Application revision
 Add a new Application revision to MTA by downloading it from teamserver.
 The only way to download a revision, is if you select this revision to be used in a Test Configuration.